Hodges Badge Company's History

 During 2014 we upgraded more printing presses and installed solar panels at the factory in Missouri.
 We were running out of room again, so Rick began planning a larger factory in Washington, MO.
 In September of 2014 we purchased Southeast Ribbon and Badge in North Carolina and in December we purchased Garden Spot Ribbon.
 Also in 2014 we released our redesigned Recognition catalog and a new website to match for Hodges Recognition at www.hodgesrecognition.com

-During 2015 we built a new building in Washington, MO and moved out of our two existing buildings.
-For the first time in many years all of our manufacturing activities in Missouri are efficiently contained under one roof.
+During 2015 we built an 87,000 sq. ft. building in Washington, MO and moved out of our two existing buildings.
+For the first time in many years all our manufacturing activities in Missouri were efficiently contained under one roof.

 Finally, some words of wisdom from Jim Hodges – author of most of this history; “As I read over the list I am impressed by the following.
 Only one of the significant ideas that made Hodges Badge Company grow was mine, and that was the winter sale.
 Just about everything else was somebody else’s idea that I listened to, expanded upon, or encouraged.
 To make a Company grow you just have to listen to good ideas and then see that the best ideas are acted upon.”